 Wrote Ian Christie for the magazine that decade, “It’s a sobering thought that when the first international poll was held in 1952, half the current top ten had yet to be made and one, ‘Singin’ in the Rain,’ was less than a year old.
 Whole film industries, such as the Japanese, remained virtually unknown abroad, and the silent period was still a personal memory for many taking part in the vote.
 Then, it was literally possible for individuals to have seen all the films likely to be considered the greatest… Television and video have become essential means of extending the big-screen experience, largely replacing the repertory cinemas and film societies where older and foreign ‘classics’ were once seen.”

-The toastiest and tastiest topic in online discussions the past couple months as contributors and those who were not invited to contribute compared and contrasted lists—and interrogated their goals, motivations, and range of interests.
+The toastiest and tastiest topic in online discussions as contributors and those who were not invited to contribute compared and contrasted lists—and interrogated their goals, motivations, and range of interests.
 Ten films: why do you esteem them, why do you love them, what do you hope to accomplish after licking the virtual tip of the pencil and marking them down?

 “The heart of the issue is that canons matter.
 They set the agenda,” wrote Christie, an expert on the films of Powell-Pressburger, among other twentieth-century subjects.
 “Are we voting to reinforce a sense of cinema’s cultural legitimacy or to topple a false structure of accepted classics?”